izihawa/summa/docs/ipfs-wasm-guide.md

 ```
 into your `config.yaml`

-Keep in mind that for Summa launched in Docker you should use `http://host.docker.internal:5001` address if IPFS is launched on host
+Keep in mind that for Summa launched in Docker you should use `host.docker.internal:5001` address if IPFS is launched on host

 ### Creating Sample Dataset

-Follow quick-start guide for [summa](/summa/quick-start#setup)
+Follow quick-start guide for [creating new index](/summa/quick-start#setup)

 In the end you will have index that we will publish and view through IPFS + Web.